Published November 10, 2020

 While events will take place virtually, and will be expanded over the coming two weeks leading up to Thanksgiving break, IEW will continue to showcase the rich cultural diversity of the campus community while providing an opportunity for a fun week of learning and exploration.

 “Global Education.
 GloBULL Connections” takes place Nov.
 9-20 with a variety of exhibitions, workshops and presentations designed to expose members of the UB community to the diverse perspectives of other cultures; increase community members’ cross-cultural awareness, curiosity and knowledge; and highlight the university’s international programs and outreach.

 The celebration is particularly relevant at UB.
-With more than 5,000 international students—the largest number in UB’s history—representing 115 countries, the university ranks in the top 20 of 2,700 accredited U.S. universities in international enrollment, according to the Institute of International Education.
-The university has exchange agreements with more than 80 institutions in more than 30 countries.
+With more than 7,000 international students, the university ranked No. 23 among 2,700 accredited U.S. universities in international enrollment, according to the Institute of International Education’s 2019 Open Doors Report on International Educational Exchange.
+UB has exchange agreements with more than 80 institutions in more than 30 countries.